Quickly troubleshoot common printing problems when using Safari in Mac OS X with these easy steps.

 - Type the following in the field: /Library/Internet Plug-Ins/.

-- If there are plugins named PDF Browser Plugin.plugin, AdobePDFViewerNPAPI.plugin, or AdobePDFPDE.plugin, move them to the trash or somewhere else on your system.
-You may need to enter your password to authorize the removal.
+- If there are plugins named PDF Browser Plugin.plugin, AdobePDFViewerNPAPI.plugin, or AdobePDFPDE.plugin, move them to the recycle bin or somewhere else on your system.
+You may need to enter your password to authorise the removal.

 - Try to print your document.

 In some cases, printing issues may be resolved by installing an updated printer driver or by using a generic Postscript driver that comes with OS X.

 |Note: To try these additional steps, contact your printer manufacturer or Apple support for assistance.|